SMSF Explained - SMSF Set-up

 What are the advantages and disadvantages of an SMSF?

-A self-managed superannuation fund has a range of unique benefits when compared to other super funds.
+A self-managed superannuation fund has a range of unique benefits.
 The best known is flexibility and control however, there are also a number of other benefits of SMSFs that members can leverage to maximise their retirement savings, this includes things like asset protection, estate planning, tax strategies, borrowing and much more.
-Read more about the SMSF benefits to see if setting up an smsf is the right investment decision for you.

 What are the rules and regulations of an SMSF?